holdex/developers/docs/rules/README.md

 ### 1. Planning

 Three pillars carry this: Goal, Problem, Solution.
-A [Goal](./DEV-110.md) states the business aim and links exactly one [Spec](./DEV-125.md), where the team defines that aim well enough to interview stakeholders and negotiate it until everyone [agrees](./DEV-130.md), not just understands.
-Once the Spec is agreed, [Problems are derived from it](./DEV-150.md): every barrier between today and the Spec becomes exactly one Problem, filed as
-[a sub-issue of the Goal](./DEV-160.md).
-A Solution is always [a pull request](./DEV-170.md) opened against a Problem; a Problem can take more than one PR to resolve, and the one that closes the gap [closes the Problem with a closing keyword](./DEV-360.md).
-As a PR ships a piece of the Spec, that piece [graduates out of it](./DEV-180.md), so the Spec always holds just what is not yet built.
+A Goal states the business aim and links exactly one Spec, per [DEV-110](./DEV-110.md) and [DEV-125](./DEV-125.md), where the team defines that aim well enough to interview stakeholders and negotiate it until everyone agrees, not just understands, per [DEV-130](./DEV-130.md).
+Once the Spec is agreed, Problems are derived from it: every barrier between today and the Spec becomes exactly one Problem, filed as a sub-issue of the Goal, per [DEV-150](./DEV-150.md) and [DEV-160](./DEV-160.md).
+A Solution is always a pull request opened against a Problem, per [DEV-170](./DEV-170.md); a Problem can take more than one PR to resolve, and the one that closes the gap closes the Problem with a closing keyword, per [DEV-360](./DEV-360.md).
+As a PR ships a piece of the Spec, that piece graduates out of it, per [DEV-180](./DEV-180.md), so the Spec always holds just what is not yet built.

 - [DEV-110](./DEV-110.md): take ownership of a Goal
 - [DEV-120](./DEV-120.md): keep the Goal description to the allowed sections